SNICScienceCloud/technical-training/introduction-to-ssc/README.md

 ### Questions:

 1. What is the name of the OpenStack service providing volumes?
-2. What is the technology used to provide volumes in OpenStack?
-Is it RAID or LVM?
-3. What is LVM?
-Explain the advantage(s) of using LVM?
 4. Can one volume be attached to multiple instances or vice versa?
 5. Explain the main difference between Ephemeral Storage and Block-Storage.
 What are the major use-cases for the different storage types?
-6. Does your VM have ephemeral storage?
+6. What is Ephemeral storage?
+Does your VM have ephemeral storage?

 ## Task 3: Network